Protocol as Poetry: A Case Study of Pak's Smart Contract-Based Protocol Art: Method

-During focused coding, we refined properties and dimensions within each lens and annotated every project in a comparative matrix (see Table \ref{tab:emerging}).
-Axial coding then traced connections across lenses, revealing higher-order patterns, category saturation—no new properties emerging from fresh data—signalled theoretical sufficiency, yielding the grounded model of Pak’s practice that structures the subsequent discussion.
+During focused coding, we refined the properties and dimensions within each lens and constructed a comparative matrix of all projects (distilled in Table \ref{tab:pak-projects}).
+We then performed axial coding to trace connections across lenses and identify higher-order themes and consistent patterns.
+This process yielded a grounded characteristic model of Pak's protocol art practice that structures the discussion that follows.